 www.shopperscorner.com

-Family owned and operated for more than 80 years, Shopper’s Corner is a Santa Cruz landmark.
-Consistently named the best locally owned grocery store in Santa Cruz County, Shopper’s Corner remains open daily from 6 a.m. to 9 p.m.
-Currently, older adults and vulnerable shoppers also have the option to email an order and have a staff member shop for then call when ready for a pick up.
-Shopper’s Corner continues to be owned and operated by Santa Cruz native Jim Beauregard and his his son Andre.
+Family-owned and operated for more than 80 years, Shopper’s Corner is a Santa Cruz landmark.
+Consistently named the best locally-owned grocery store in Santa Cruz County, Shopper’s Corner remains open daily from 6 a.m. to 9 p.m.
+Currently, older adults and vulnerable shoppers also have the option to email an order and have a staff member shop for them, then call when ready for a pickup.
+Shopper’s Corner continues to be owned and operated by Santa Cruz native Jim Beauregard and his son Andre.

 WVN Organic Clothing